U.S. WWII 1942 Transitional M1910 Aluminum Canteen and Cover

 |---|---|

-| Item | U.S. WWII 1942 transitional M1910 aluminum canteen and cover |
+| Item | U.S. WWII 1942 transitional M1910 aluminum canteen, cover, and nesting cup |

 | Country | United States |